GNOME/gnome-subtitles/README.md

 - libgstreamer-plugins-base1.0-dev >= 1.0

+## Building

+	meson build && meson compile -C build

-## Packaging Notes
+## Installing

-Check the NEWS file for dependency changes and other packaging notes.
+	meson install -C build

-## Hacking Gnome Subtitles
+## Hacking

-Get the latest code from the GNOME Git repository:

-	git@gitlab.gnome.org:GNOME/gnome-subtitles.git

-Install all required run time and build time dependencies (see above) plus the following which are required to run autogen.sh:

-	gnome-common
-	gtk-doc-tools

-Run the build tools to make sure necessary libraries are compiled and placed on the 'build' dir:

-	./autogen.sh && make
+Build the solution with Meson (see Building above) to compile all dependencies and make them available to Monodevelop.
+This only needs to be done once.

-Fire up Monodevelop and open solution file 'gnome-subtitles.sln'.
+Fire up Monodevelop and open the solution file 'gnome-subtitles.sln'.

+## License

+Gnome Subtitles is released under the GNU General Public License (GPL) version 2 or later, see the file [COPYING](COPYING) for more information.

 ## Need help?